Saving Data Using JSON Parameters

 1. Using the xls.objects table

-2. Using the query list views
+2. Using query list views

 3. Using procedure name suffixes